dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 103 - stop works! but it stopped the entire batch not just the single response as intended Cycle 102 - new behavior, we are close.
+Current Cycle 104 - Stop still stops all responses instead of just the individual response Cycle 103 - stop works! but it stopped the entire batch not just the single response as intended Cycle 102 - new behavior, we are close.
 Cycle 101 - responses still instantly stopped--never reach vllm
 Cycle 100 - i think we have a stop working but its a bit 'trigger-happy'...